Introduction to Respite

 - Staff will administer medications through a Webster Pak

-- The person accessing respite can self-administer medication after consultation with a GP that is known by the person and the required paperwork is completed and provided for Oakleigh Centre records
+- The person accessing respite can self-administer medication after consultation with a GP that is known by the person and the required paperwork is completed and provided for OC Connections records

 - Clothes washing facilities are available if required.
 Staff can assist the person to complete this task as required

-The Oakleigh Centre Accommodation Service provides an after-hours on call system which is managed by the Accommodation Leadership Team.
+OC Connections Accommodation Service provides an after-hours on-call system which is managed by the Accommodation Leadership Team.
 This service operates from 5 pm through to 9 am daily and 24 hours on weekend and public holidays.

 Illness and Injury

-Whilst accessing respite can be unsettling for some people, we ask that we be advised if the person attending respite is unwell or has an injury that requires regular treatment prior to them entering the service.
-If it is deemed that the person is too unwell to access respite, alternative dates will be offered and upon a bed being available.
+Whilst accessing respite can be unsettling for some people, we ask that we are advised if the person attending respite is unwell or has an injury that requires regular treatment prior to them entering the service.
+If it is deemed that the person is too unwell to access respite, alternative dates will be offered and upon a bed is available.

 The family/carer will be notified as soon as practicable of any illness or injury the person sustains during respite.
-For non-emergencies families will be given the opportunity to assist the person to see their usual doctor, or Oakleigh Centre staff can assist them to be seen by a local GP.
+For non-emergencies families will be given the opportunity to assist the person to see their usual doctor, or OC Connections staff can assist them to be seen by a local GP.
 The family/carer will be kept informed of the outcome of any medical appointments.

 Health and Safety including Aids and Equipment